vinhphm/vinh.dev/pages/posts/custom-domains-and-routes-in-cloudflare-workers.md

 > Route pattern matching considers the entire request URL, including the query parameter string.
 Since route patterns may not contain query parameters, the only way to have a route pattern match URLs with query parameters is to terminate it with a wildcard, *.

 ## Final notes
-After setting all these configurations on the dashboard, all will be saved to `wrangler.toml` file in the Worker project, make sure you don't accidentally replace those configuration when deploying new code to the Worker.
+After setting all these configurations on the dashboard, all will be saved to `wrangler.toml` file in the Worker project, make sure you don't accidentally replace that configuration when deploying new code to the Worker.